avensia-oss/tstypegen/README.md

 dotnet publish src/TSTypeGen/TSTypeGen.csproj -o ./bin
 ```

 which creates a `bin/` folder in the root with the exe and dll files.

-After that you run:
+Set a new version in the package.json.
+Then run:

 ```
 npm publish
 ```
+Push the version change in the package.json.

 ## Additional details